JohnnyCiepiela/discord-navbar-tailwind/README.md

 # Discord Navigation Bar
-This project contains just a navigation bar written using React + Tailwind, as part of my first hands-on experience in learning Tailwin.
+This project contains just a navigation bar written using React + Tailwind, as part of my first hands-on experience in learning Tailwind.
 The app has been deployed to GitHub Pages and is available under this link: https://johnnyciepiela.github.io/discord-navbar-tailwind/